rolandet/siril-scripts/README.md

-# OSC Multi-Night Stacking — Siril 1.4 Python Application
+# OSC Multi-Night Stacking — Siril 1.4 Python Application Script
 **Version 1.1**

 ### Overview
-**OSC Multi-Night Stacking** is a standalone **Python + PyQt6 GUI** application that automates the creation of Siril 1.4 scripts for multi-night deep-sky stacking projects using Siril-style directory layouts.
+**OSC Multi-Night Stacking** is a **Python + PyQt6 GUI** Sirel application script that automates the creation of Siril 1.4 scripts for multi-night deep-sky stacking projects using Siril-style directory layouts.
-It provides a Sirilic-like interface but is fully portable, written in Python, and designed for users who capture multiple nights of imaging data and want a one-click way to generate correct Siril processing pipelines.
+It provides a Sirilic-like interface using the new Siril Python API that is fully portable, written in Python, and designed for users who capture multiple nights of imaging data and want a one-click way to generate correct Siril processing pipelines.

 **Note: Siril 1.4 Beta 4 or later is required **
 ---